Tech-at-DU/React-Redux-Tetris-Tutorial/P01-Grid-Square/readme.md

 - Notice on the first line you have deconstructed props into `color` here: `GridSquare({ color })`
 - `color-${color}` : The color of the square will be passed via props.
 The value of `color` will be a number e.g. 1, 2, 3.
 - Note!
-The classes string will contain something like this: `grid-square color-3`.
-When used as class name this will be read as two classes: `grid-square` and `color-3`.
-In this way you will apply styles shared by all grid squares with the `grid-square` class and set the color for each square with the `color-#` class.
+The `classes` string will contain something like this: `grid-square color-3`.
+When used as a class name this will be read as two classes: `grid-square` and `color-3`.
+In this way, you will apply styles shared by all grid squares with the `grid-square` class and set the color for each square with the `color-#` class.

 **As a requirement The class name for any grid square will use the following format:** `color-0`, `color-1`, `color-2`, `color-3` etc.